 Abstract

 Crossbreeding between adapted indigenous cattle and productive exotic breeds is widely used to improve growth and reproductive traits in tropical systems.
-The aim was to ascertain the most profitable crossbred genotype(s) given the various mortality, reproductive and productive traits associated with produce from cattle farming.
-A total of 2114 records of mortality, productive and reproductive traits from crossbreds and purebred cows of German Brown and N’dama collected from the crossbreeding programme at the University of Ibadan, Nigeria, between 1970 and 1988 were analysed using the least square means of analysis of variance and the genetic effects were estimated using the Dickerson full regression model for the seven genetic groups [Pure N’Dama (ND); ¼ GB x ¾ ND; F1; F2; 5/8 GB x 3/8 ND; ¾ GB x ¼ ND and Pure German Brown (GB)] under study.
+The aim was to ascertain the most profitable crossbred genotype(s) given the various mortality, reproductive, and productive traits associated with production from cattle farming.
+A total of 2114 records of mortality, productive and reproductive traits from crossbreds and purebred cows of German Brown and N'Dama collected from the crossbreeding programme at the University of Ibadan, Nigeria, between 1970 and 1988 were analysed using the least square means of analysis of variance and the genetic effects were estimated using the Dickerson full regression model for the seven genetic groups [Pure N'Dama (ND); ¼ GB x ¾ ND; F1; F2; 5/8 GB x 3/8 ND; ¾ GB x ¼ ND and Pure German Brown (GB)] under study.
 The genetic effects (additive, dominance and recombination) were standardized, economic weights allocated and a selection index equation developed to rank the genotypes with the resulting crossbreeding efficiency index.
 Results from the CEI indicated that F1, ¼ GB x ¾ ND and F2 in that order achieved the best balance between adaptation, reproductivity and productivity.
 These findings provide quantitative guidance for structured crossbreeding strategies in tropical dairy systems.

 Keywords: Crossbreeding, dominance, additive effects, recombination, crossbred cattle, tropical adaptation, crossbreeding efficiency index.